bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 * Fruit quantity - Consists of numbers without a decimal point. **int**

 * Fruit shelf-life - Could be a matter of hours to a matter of days.
-Since the interval doesn't change, we will define it in the number of hours it takes for the fruit to expire. **int**
+Since this number does not define a specific date or time, we will define it in the number of hours it takes for the fruit to expire. **int**

 * Fruit last purchased - A certain date and time when the fruit was last bought. **datetime**